japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 spill adds the SpilledFile to the <<spills, spills>> internal registry.

-spill is part of the xref:Spillable.adoc#spill[Spillable] abstraction.
+spill is part of the Spillable.md#spill[Spillable] abstraction.

 == [[spillMemoryIteratorToDisk]] spillMemoryIteratorToDisk Method